AoiKuiyuyou/AoikC4x86Study/JIT.md

 `JMP`/`JSR`/`BNZ`/`BZ` arguments are not modified.

 The second pass reads c4 pointers of `JMP`/`JSR`/`BNZ`/`BZ` and extracts native codes addresses.
-Then relative offsets are calculated to fill offset gaps in hative code.
+Then relative offsets are calculated to fill offset gaps in native code.

 Native calls
 ============